erdemunal35/WaterSegNets/README.md

 # WaterSegNets
  Semantic segmentation of water surfaces is a great challenge.
 This is due to the fact that the appearance of water is strongly changed by light influences, suspended solids and similar.
 Common segmentation methods are usually real-time capable only with powerful hardware.
-Within the scope of this project, encoder-decoder based semantic networks are trained and tested via [PyTorch](https://pytorch.org/).
+Within the scope of this project, encoder-decoder based water segmentation networks are trained and tested via [PyTorch](https://pytorch.org/).

 ##Requirements
 [torch](https://pytorch.org/) ,[torchvision](https://pytorch.org/), [segmentation-models-pytorch](https://smp.readthedocs.io/en/latest/install.html) and [albumentations](https://pypi.org/project/albumentations/) libraries need to be installed.